jorgegv/rage1/doc/BANKED-FUNCTIONS.md

 - The function to migrate should match the `void f( void )` prototype

-- Copy the file where the function is to the `banked_code` directory
+- Copy the source file which contains the function to be migrated to the `banked_code` directory

-- All banked code filesshould `#include "rage1/banked.h`, and it should be included after all needed additional RAGE1 include files have been included.
+- All banked code source files should `#include "rage1/banked.h`, and it should be included after all needed additional RAGE1 include files have been included.
 The `banked.h` file should be the last one of the RAGE1 `#includes`

 - Add function ID and function call macros to `memory.h`